osdc/FB_group_archiver/README.md

  see the date issue

- Currently not storing the cooment links, can be done easily
+ Currently not storing the comment links, can be done easily

  Currently not storing comments